 Permits.
 Contractor bids.
 Material orders.
 Site inspections.
 Contractor and subcontractor assignments… The number of things to do when building your home can make your head spin.’
 But it doesn’t have to.
 Choose Eve’s Creations and you can rest assured that everything will go as planned.

-What to Look for in a Construction Manager
+What to Look for in a Construction Management Consultant

 Whether you are working on remodeling an older home or trying to create the ultimate interior on a custom home you’re building, it’s a certainty that the construction project will face obstacles and uncertainties.

 The best solution for controlling those setbacks?
-Hiring a construction manager— working with a good one is the easiest way to ensure that every phase of your project progresses smoothly.
+Hiring a construction consultant— working with a good one is the easiest way to ensure that every phase of your project progresses smoothly.

 But what goes into good construction management?
 The person you’re considering hiring should be able to…

-Your construction manager acts as a liaison between you and all the contractors, subcontractors, suppliers, manufacturers and other people involved in the project.
+Your construction management consultant acts as a liaison between you and all the contractors, subcontractors, suppliers, manufacturers and other people involved in the project.
 Don’t hire someone who can’t easily go back and forth between you.